Back to Research

 Common questions

-• When should teams use Claude Code skills instead of pasted instructions?
+• When should teams use a skill instead of pasted instructions?

-Promote work into a skill when the team keeps pasting the same steps into chat: skills are the home for repeatable workflows like running checks, reviewing output, or preparing a change.
-Skills load on demand while CLAUDE.md stays always-on context, which means less noise and fewer why-did-it-ignore-that moments.
+Promote work into a skill the moment your team keeps pasting the same steps into chat.
+Skills are the home for repeatable workflows like running checks, reviewing output, or preparing a change.
+They load on demand while CLAUDE.md stays always-on, which means less noise in context and fewer moments where the agent skips a rule it should have followed.

 • What is a skill acceptance rubric?

-A skill acceptance rubric is a gate that approves a Claude Code skill only if it solves one repeated job, says when to use it in plain words, produces output a reviewer can check, and avoids duplicating CLAUDE.md rules.
-It also requires one owner, one review path, and a teammate who can explain it in under 60 seconds.
+A skill acceptance rubric is a short gate you run before merging a skill.
+It approves a skill only if it solves one repeated job, says when to use it in plain words, produces output a reviewer can check, and avoids duplicating CLAUDE.md rules.
+It also asks for one owner, one review path, and a teammate who can explain the skill in under 60 seconds.

 • Where do hard boundaries belong in a Claude Code setup?

-Hard boundaries belong in hooks, not in hopes: hooks run outside the model loop, which makes them right for formatting, permission gates, logging, and a stop rule before a risky tool call.
-Name which events can block work and which only notify, so nobody argues policy with the model.
+Hard boundaries belong in hooks, not in the prompt.
+Hooks run outside the model loop, so they are the right place for formatting, permission gates, logging, and a stop rule before a risky tool call.
+Name which hook events can block work and which only notify, so nobody ends up arguing policy with the model in the middle of a task.

 • How does Claude Code 2.1.150 change team conventions?